 Vinegar contains acetic acid, which can help reduce bacterial growth in your mouth.
 Mix two tablespoons of apple cider vinegar in a cup of water.
 Gargle with the mixture for at least thirty seconds to flush the bacteria from the back part of your tongue.
 As you gargle, swish the solution between your teeth to remove food particles that can cause bad breath.

-One of the best ways to ensure you have fresh breath is to brush and floss your teeth at least twice per day.
-Brushing and flushing remove food between your teeth and bacteria that may be causing your bad breath.
-When brushing your teeth, make sure to brush your tongue or use a tongue scraper.
-The bacteria that cause bad breath can be growing on your tongue.
+One of the best ways to ensure fresh breath is to brush and floss your teeth at least twice daily.
+Brushing and flossing remove food between your teeth and bacteria that may be causing bad breath.
+When brushing your teeth, brush your tongue or use a tongue scraper.
+The bacteria that cause bad breath can grow on your tongue.

 Digestive enzymes

-If you are not properly digesting your foods, it can cause you to have bad breath.
+You may have bad breath if you do not properly digest your foods.
 One way to counteract this is to take digestive enzyme supplements like those offered at Vita Living.
-Some of the most common digestive enzymes are bromelain, an enzyme found in pineapple; papain, an enzyme found in papaya; protease, an enzyme to help digest protein, lipase, an enzyme to help digest fats, and animal sourced enzymes like pancreatin.
+Some of the most common digestive enzymes are bromelain, an enzyme found in pineapple; papain, an enzyme found in papaya; protease, an enzyme to help digest protein; lipase, an enzyme to help digest fats; and animal-sourced enzymes like pancreatin.

 Functional doctor